 “Resurrection comes with the price of worship to me and to me only, if you break the deal, you won’t only seal your friend’s fate but yours as well.”

-Understood and accepted I replied to Hecate.
+“Understood and accepted” I replied to Hecate.

 She shrinks her face while her eyes went white so I assumed the deal was done.
 After that she just vanished from the mirror, I guess I was just waiting for something to happen but nothing happened.
 At least not that I could tell.

-I’m feeling quite defensive towards Regina and Claudia, they are now just enemies, clearly my head has a price and they are probably behind any consorting with Lilith as Hecate said.
+I’m feeling quite defensive toward Regina and Claudia, they are now just enemies, clearly my head has a price and they are probably behind any consorting with Lilith as Hecate said.
 I’m wondering what to do in the matters of Leann, the red pyramidal shaped stone and now whatever Hecate could have done as I was expecting Leann back physically, but I guess I’ll have to wait for a sign.

 I heard someone knocking on my main door, I went to see who was there and nothing.
-I checked everywhere around the entrance so I went back in to find, Claudia and Regina inside my house, I thought this is weird and when did they enter?
+I checked everywhere around the entrance so I went back in to find, Claudia and Regina inside my house, I thought, this is weird and when did they enter?

-What are you doing here? they seemed mad and most likely ready to fight.
+“What are you doing here?” they seemed mad and most likely ready to fight.

 “We know you took the statue!
 You are a liar and a thief!”

-I didn’t steal it, it just appeared to me I swear.
+“I didn’t steal it, it just appeared to me I swear.”
+Uttered Sheryl.

 “We will take the statue it is ours, we earned it!”